lerna-lite/lerna-lite/packages/watch/README.md

 ### `--watch-removed-file`

-Defaults to false, when enabled it will fire when a file is being removed.
+Defaults to `false`, when enabled it will fire when a file is being removed.

 ```sh
 $ lerna watch --watch-removed-file -- <command>